Junior Fellows Leadership Program

 Leader Meetings & Lunch Reception

-Junior Fellows will meet with current leaders in business, education, arts and sciences, nonprofit organizations and government entities through company visits, individual meetings and a post-program lunch reception.
-Previous Junior Fellows have had the opportunity to speak with senior business executives, media personalities, entrepreneurs, ranking UN policy advisors, leading photojournalists, architects and nonprofit executives.
+Junior Fellows will meet with current leaders and professionals from various fields through company visits, individual meetings and a post-program reception.
+Previous Junior Fellows have had the opportunity to speak with senior business executives, government representatives, media personalities, entrepreneurs, ranking UN policy advisors, leading photojournalists, architects, artists, educators and nonprofit executives.

 Junior Fellows Alumni Association (JFAA)

-Throughout the program, Junior Fellows will meet with program alumni in both the U.S. and in Japan.
-As mentors, alumni will share tips on how to successfully complete the program and how to make the most of their experience.
+Throughout the program, Junior Fellows will meet with program alumni.
+As mentors, alumni will share tips on how to successfully complete the program and how to make the most out of their experience.
 Alumni also discuss their post-program experiences with the college selection process, finding internships and career planning.
-After completion of the program, all Junior Fellows will actively participate in Japan Society programs and continue to expand their network and develop their leadership skills.
+After completion of the program, all Junior Fellows will actively participate in Japan Society programs and continue to expand their network and develop their leadership skills as members of the JFAA.

 Application Process